An Efficient and Flexible Spike Train Model via Empirical Bayes: Discussion and Conclusion

-In the work presented in this letter, we take advantage of the beneficial properties of both GLMs and empirical Bayes inference to propose the \textbf{SODS} estimator.
-We used the NB distribution to model the spike count process of each neuron.
-The NB distribution was selected as it allows for over-dispersion of the spike count using a dispersion parameter superior to that of the standard Poisson model.
-At the same time, the Beta distribution is employed, as the prior information for the probability parameter in the NB distribution, to allow for better posterior distribution derivation.
-We utilize a flexible link function in order to model the prior mean using regressors.
+We took advantage of the beneficial properties of both $\GLMs$ and empirical Bayes inference to propose the ``$\SODS$" estimator.
+We used the Negative Binomial distribution to model the spike counts of each neuron.
+The Negative Binomial distribution was selected as it allows for over-dispersed spike counts using a dispersion parameter superior to the standard Poisson model.
+The beta distribution is employed as the prior information for the probability parameter in the Negative Binomial distribution, which allows for a closed-form posterior distribution.
+We propose a flexible link function family in order to model the prior mean using regressors.
 By using the recorded data from other neurons as the covariates, we can then infer the functional weights among the neural population.
-Unlike fully Bayes inference which utilizes hyperpriors, we instead estimate the hyperparameters by maximizing the marginal likelihood.
-The result is that the proposed \textbf{SODS} estimator is a shrinkage estimator and the weights we estimate can be viewed as the hidden functional dependences.
-By taking the neurons as nodes in our functional network, and their spike-train data as the observations, our empirical Bayes inference method can be used to identify the neural interactions, including excitatory and inhibitory behaviors.
-The \textbf{SODS} estimator also provides a valid method to estimate the underlying firing probability of each neuron and estimate corresponding mean spike count.
+Unlike fully Bayesian inference, which utilizes informative hyperpriors in our cases, we instead estimate the hyperparameters by maximizing the marginal likelihood.
+The proposed ``$\SODS$" estimator is a shrinkage estimator and the weights we estimate can be viewed as the hidden functional dependences.
+By taking the neurons as nodes in our functional neural network, and their spike-train data as the observations, our empirical Bayes inference method can be used to identify the neural interactions, including excitatory and inhibitory behaviours.